helm/charts/stable/etcd-operator/README.md

 ```

 ## RBAC
-By default the chart will install the associated RBAC roles and rolebindings using beta annotations.
+By default the chart will not install the recommended RBAC roles and rolebindings.

 To determine if your cluster supports this running the following: